 Below you’ll find some of the most asked questions about this Las Vegas aquarium.

-The Shark Reef attraction tends to be less busy Monday through Thursday.
+The experience tends to be less busy Monday through Thursday.
 So you’ll have a bigger crowd on Friday, Saturday, and Sunday.

-I’ve been a few times now, and I’ve noticed that the peak hours are generally late mornings until around 2:30 pm.
+I’ve been a few times now and noticed that the peak hours are generally late mornings until around 2:30 pm.
 And then it tends to clear out some.

-So if you want to experience Shark Reef with fewer people, the later afternoon times are usually the best.
-Based on what I’ve seen, I’d recommend visiting the attraction between 2:30 pm and 5:00 pm.
+So the afternoon and early evening are the best if you want to go when fewer people are there.
+Based on what I’ve seen, I recommend visiting between 2:30 pm and 7:00 pm.

-Remember, though, that 5:00 pm is the last entry time each day because the aquarium closes at 6:00 pm.
+But remember that 7:00 pm is the last entry time each day because the aquarium closes at 8:00 pm.

 Can You Feed The Animals?